apache/pulsar/site/docs/latest/functions/overview.md

 Pulsar Functions can currently be written in [Java](../../functions/api#java) and [Python](../../functions/api#python).
 Support for additional languages is coming soon.

+## Function context {#context}

+Each Pulsar Function created using the [Pulsar Functions SDK](#sdk) has access to a context object that both provides:

+1. A wide variety of information about the function, including:
+  * The name of the function
+  * The {% popover tenant %} and {% popover namespace %} of the function

 ### Language-native functions {#native}

 Both Java and Python support writing "native" functions, i.e. Pulsar Functions with no dependencies.